 Who was Marin Marais and what is his legacy to music and the viola da gamba?
 Marais’ life (1656-1728) spanned a good portion of the mid-Baroque period.
 Marais was employed at the Court of Louis XIV in Paris and played in Louis’ orchestra under the composer, conductor and impresario, Lully.
 The full breadth of Marais’ genius is revealed in the five-volume work, “Piéces de Violes” which contains more than 600 individual pieces.
 These volumes serve to chart the enormous changes in French instrumental music between 1686 when the first volume was published, and 1725 when the fifth and final book went to press.

-Up to the end of 2012 we have performed more than 80% of Marais’ suites as well as recording and broadcasting several of the suites that we have come to particularly enjoy.
+Up to the end of 2015 we have performed more than 85% of Marais’ suites as well as recording and broadcasting several of his viola da gamba suites, trio sonatas and other music such as Marais’ operas that we have come to greatly respect and enjoy.

 In the year of the Sydney Olympics with all the emphasis on athletic achievement, I wanted to set myself a significant challenge.
 Eventually, I came up with the idea of establishing The Marais Project, an ongoing series of concerts that would promote the viola da gamba and its music, and extend my own technique and artistic stamina.
 In making this choice Gerard Willems’ example in recording the complete Beethoven sonatas has been a major inspiration for me.
 I was so grateful that Gerard accepted the invitation to launch our second CD “Love Reconciled” at the Sydney Conservatorium in 2010.